-Multiple fatalities in shooting near New Orleans airport: local reports
+Armed bystanders halt shooting spree that left 3 dead, including suspect, at Louisiana gun outlet: sheriff

 ALL NEW ORLEANS BARS ORDERED TO CLOSE FOR MARDI GRAS

-The Jefferson Parish Sheriff’s Office did not immediately respond to a Fox News request for comment.
-Sheriff Joe Lopinto was expected to deliver a news briefing at 5 p.m. local time.
+Jefferson Parish Sheriff Joe Lopinto was expected to deliver a news briefing at 5 p.m. local time.

 New Orleans Advocate reporter Ramon Vargas wrote on Twitter that he saw two screens used to shield bodies from view set up outside the Jefferson Gun Outlet and a handgun on the ground.